sgrodzicki/sencha-touch/docs/guides/whats_new/README.md

 Here's a list of the new features and functionality in Sencha Touch 2.0 that were not part of the earlier versions.

-*Note:* This guide is a work in progress and does not cover all new Sencha Touch 2 functionality.
-Check back frequently for updates.
-Sencha Touch 2 is currently in Developer Preview.
-Expect there to be bugs, missing features, and incomplete documentation.

 ## Welcome to Sencha Touch 2

 Sencha Touch was the first HTML5 mobile framework and 2.0 is its most significant upgrade.
 The foremost focus of the release is performance -- getting apps running fast on as many devices as possible.
 Apps start up much faster, provide a much snappier initial render and layout, and lay out again immediately when a device is roatated.
 Among the other significant enhancements: